jonathanmorgan/reddit_collect/README.md

                     }
                 }

-### Set up database

 - Once database is configured in settings.py, in your site directory, run "python manage.py syncdb" to create database tables.

-- Then, go back in and set all tables that might have emojis or other 4-byte unicode characters to have character set of utf8mb4 and collation of utf8mb4_unicode_ci.
-Example:

-        ALTER TABLE `socs_reddit`.`reddit_collect_post`
+### Set up database - MySQL < 5.5.2 (and will work for all versions):

-- If MySQL, for each column that could contain crazy unicode characters, then run SQL commands to explicitly set those columns to be utf8 and utf8_unicode_ci.
+- If MySQL, for each column that could contain crazy unicode characters, run SQL commands to explicitly set those columns to be utf8 and utf8\_unicode\_ci.
 Here is SQL for the columns I've changed thus far:

     - columns on reddit\_collect\_post table: